merovex-archival/merovex.github.io/_pages/about.md

 ### Ben in 50-ish Words

 Ben Wilson is a science fantasy writer.
 He’s into history, human nature and religious studies.
-He is the author of the [Postal Marine Series](/postal-marine-series), though he eventually wants to write four novel series.
-His books are avalable on [Amazon](http://www.amazon.com/Ben-Wilson/e/B001JSB9SY) Ben lives in Arlington, Virginia with his wife three children, and Milo the friendly cat.
+He is the author of the [Postal Marine Series](/books), though he eventually wants to write four novel series.
+His books are available on [Amazon](http://www.amazon.com/Ben-Wilson/e/B001JSB9SY) Ben lives in Arlington, Virginia with his wife three children, and Milo the friendly cat.

 ### Why I write